Radiation Protection Dosimetry

-Radiation Protection Dosimetry is a monthly peer-reviewed scientific journal covering radiobiology, especially dosimetry and radiation monitoring for both ionizing and non-ionizing radiation.
-The editor-in-chief is J. Hans Zoetelief (Delft University of Technology).
+Radiation Protection Dosimetry is a monthly peer-reviewed scientific journal covering radiation dosimetry, among others personal and environmental dosimetry, external and internal dosimetry, radioecology as well as radiation monitoring, for ionizing radiation and where applicable also for non-ionizing radiation.
+The editor-in-chief is Magnus Båth (University of Gothenburg and Sahlgrenska University Hospital).
+Associate Editors are the following persons: